 Once you’re done writing your resume, upload it to the tool below — it’ll scan your resume sections, including your resume header, identify any mistakes and give you suggestions for improvement.

 The optional extras for your resume header

 You can include other things on your resume header if you want to draw a hiring manager's attention to them — just make sure it doesn’t get too cluttered.
-Let's go through a simple example and then dive into the details.
+These might include:

 This should be the title of the job you’re applying to, not the job you currently hold.
 Some resume screeners search your resume for keywords to check that you have relevant experience, so listing the job title at the start of your resume header can help you make it past that first step.

 If you regularly use LinkedIn, it can be helpful to include a link to your LinkedIn profile.
 If you do, make sure that your resume and LinkedIn match — if you’ve customized your resume for a particular job, you’ll want to make sure there aren’t discrepancies between your resume and the experience listed on your LinkedIn.